By David Yaw Danquah, Esq

 - The PMMC shall prepare a report of analysis of the gold ore presented by the LGE and issue copies instantly to the Bank of Ghana (BOG), the Ghana Revenue Authority Custom Officer stationed at the Assay Centre and the Minerals Commission.

-- All Gold Buying Agents of the PMMC, prior to this publication, may continue to use their permits until the expiry of the present term of the permit and same shall not be renewed by the PMMC upon expiry.
+- All Gold Buying Agents of the PMMC, before this publication, may continue to use their permits until the expiry of the present term of the license, and the PMMC shall not renew the same upon expiry.
 All such Gold Buying Agents should immediately contact the Minerals Commission for further directions regarding the use of their permits.
-All persons who desire to obtain permits for buying gold shall apply to the Minerals Commission.
+All persons who desire to obtain licenses for buying gold shall apply to the Minerals Commission.

 - The LGE shall complete the required documentation at the Kotoka International Airport (KIA) before exporting the assayed gold.

-- All LGEs shall submit monthly returns to the Minerals Commission in accordance with the terms and conditions of their licence agreements.
+- All LGEs shall submit monthly returns to the Minerals Commission in accordance with the terms and conditions of their license agreements.

 © Legalstone Solicitors LLP